Bogdanp/molten/docs/source/motivation.rst

-The reason molten exists is I (`@Bogdanp`_) wanted a modern Python framework for building HTTP APIs that leveraged the support for type annotations added in recent versions of Python 3.  `API Star`_ came close to what I wanted but I found certain things off-putting (such as hooks instead of real middleware, no support for singleton components or control over component caching and others).
+The reason molten exists is I (`@Bogdanp`_) wanted a modern Python framework for building HTTP APIs that leveraged the support for type annotations added in recent versions of Python 3.

+`API Star`_ came close to what I wanted but I found certain things off-putting (such as the use of hooks instead of real middleware, lack of support for singleton components or control over component caching and others).

-molten's driving principles are as follows:
+molten's core principles are as follows:

 * simple and easy to understand core -- anyone should be able to read the source code and fully understand it in an afternoon.